galaxyproject/training-material/topics/community/tutorials/tools_subdomains/tutorial.md

         - eurosciencegateway

 ---
 This tutorial explains how to make your brand new tools, once they're published through a Pull Request ([check this tutorial]({%link topics/dev/tutorials/tool-from-scratch/tutorial.md %}) on how to build your tool from scracth), visible on your subdomain.
 Here we'll follow the example on how to make the tools visible on [Galaxy for earth System](https://earth-system.usegalaxy.eu/).
+You can also find the explanations on how to add your tools on this [Github page](https://usegalaxy-eu.github.io/operations/subdomains.html).

 > <agenda-title></agenda-title>
 >